ipab-slmc/exotica/exotica/doc/problems/unconstrained_time_indexed_problem.rst

 Unconstrained time-indexed problem
 ==================================

-The unconstrained time-indexed problem defines a problem minimizing the quadratic cost over a trajectory using a linearized model of the system.
+The unconstrained time-indexed problem (``UnconstrainedTimeIndexedProblem``) defines a problem minimizing the quadratic cost over a trajectory using a linearized model of the system.
 The trajectory is uniformly discretized in time.
 The state is represented by the combined vector of joint configurations for each time step.
-The probelm is formulated as:
+The problem is formulated as:

 .. math::